Learning Tarot can seem complicated and confusing if you’re a beginner.

 The Major Arcana is the first 22 cards in a tarot deck.
 They are often seen as the most important cards in a deck, and can represent big life changes.

-Their meanings can vary depending on the position they are drawn in and other factors, but some of the most common interpretations include wisdom, growth, change, and destiny.
+These tarot card meanings can vary depending on the position they are drawn in and other factors, but some of the most common interpretations include wisdom, growth, change, and destiny.
 And since they are considered the more important cards, you should learn them first.

 If you arrange the Major Arcana set according to their numerical value, they come together to produce a meaningful tale.
 A key message from each of the Major Arcana is taught through this story, also called the Fool’s journey.